-Fixed-wing unmanned aerial vehicles (UAVs), sometimes referred to as UAS/RPAS/drones, are aircraft that operate without a human pilot onboard.
+Fixed-wing UAVs (unmanned aerial vehicles), UAS, RPAS, drones are aircraft that operate without a human pilot onboard.
 They are controlled either remotely by a human operator or autonomously via onboard computers.

 Fixed-wing UAVs fly by utilising the lift generated by the aircraft’s forward motion and the shape of its wings.
 Fixed-wing UAVs can be self-propelled, pure gliders (vehicles whose free flight does not rely on a method of propulsion) or a mixture of the two.